teamdeeson/warden/README.md

   or http (not secure)
   * public_key_file   - the location of where the Warden app will create the public key
   * private_key_file  - the location of where the Warden app will create the private key

+Installation parameters when using Mongodb with authentication are:

+  * db_host      - the mongodb host (defaults to localhost)
+  * db_port      - the mongodb port (defaults to 27017)
+  * db_name      - the mongodb database name (defaults to warden)
+  * db_username  - the mongodb authentication username (defaults to null)
+  * db_password  - the mongodb authentication password (defaults to null)

+If you are not using Mongodb with authentication enabled, then you can leave the username and password settings as 'null', otherwise these should be the username and password needed to be able to connect the Mongodb database.

 How it Works
 ------------